ctews/ctews.github.io/index.md

 After the lumbago I decided to get fit, eat clean and never let my body being a second choice.
 From one day to another I did a diet and started with a 6 day per week fitness workout called [P90X](http://www.beachbody.com/product/p90x-what-you-get.do).
 It was very effective and my body lost 10kg of weight in 3 month and another 8kg in the next 3 month.|

-Impressed by the results I'm still working and mastered programs like Insanity, Insanity Asylum 1 & 2, Tapout XT, P90X3 and a little bit of Body Beast.
+Impressed by the results I'm still working out and mastered programs like Insanity, Insanity Asylum 1 & 2, Tapout XT, P90X3 and a little bit of Body Beast.
 So if you are a developer and reading this: Move your butt, eat clean and train like you mean it --- your won't get a second body in your life!

 ## Photographer Profiles